-Our work and experience in public finance extends to collateral and post-issuance matters such as preparation of post-issuance compliance written procedures and training of issuer and conduit borrower representatives responsible for monitoring post-issuance compliance; representation of issuers and conduit borrowers before the Internal Revenue Service on matters relating to the federal tax status of tax-exempt and tax-advantaged bonds, including the Voluntary Closing Agreement Program and audits by the Tax Exempt Bond section of the IRS; and advice concerning post-issuance arbitrage and arbitrage rebate matters.
+Our work and experience in municipal finance extends to collateral and post-issuance matters such as preparation of post-issuance compliance written procedures and training of issuer and conduit borrower representatives responsible for monitoring post-issuance compliance; representation of issuers and conduit borrowers before the IRS on matters relating to the federal tax status of tax-exempt and tax-advantaged bonds, including the Voluntary Closing Agreement Program and audits by the Tax Exempt Bond section of the IRS; and advice concerning post-issuance arbitrage and arbitrage rebate matters.

 We have worked on financings for state agencies, local governmental units, special public benefit corporations, not-for-profit corporations, and private entities and banks, as well as on financings involving the privatization of governmentally owned facilities.

 In our capacities as disclosure counsel and bond counsel, we prepare the pertinent sections of official statements, private placement and offering memoranda, reoffering circulars and other disclosure documents.
-We are well versed in relevant SEC and MSRB requirements, including SEC Rule 15c2-12.
+We are well versed in relevant U.S. Securities and Exchange Commission (SEC) and Municipal Securities Rulemaking Board (MSRB) requirements, including SEC Rule 15c2-12.

 We have acted as bond counsel in connection with tax-exempt and taxable governmental bonds, qualified 501(c)(3) bonds, exempt facility bonds, special tax-advantaged bonds including tax credit bonds, and industrial development bonds, as set forth below.